STATE APPROVED TEEN PROGRAMS

 hold their Instruction Permit for at least 6 months.

 DMV will ask for the proof of completion of Teen Driver Ed course.
-The
+The paper

-completes 30 hours of classroom, 6 hours of BTW and 6 hours of Observation.
+hours of BTW and 6 hours of Observation.
+It is not possible to enter completion

-Classroom part of the Teen Driver Ed course will
+Classroom part of the Teen Driver Ed course will expire after 13 months of

 enrollment.
 (TRANS 105.70(3) Wisconsin Administrative Code) After 13 months